OmBhandwaldar/Virtual-Document-Assistant/README.md

 This project is an AI-powered Learning Assistant that enables students to upload, view, and interact with their study materials.
 It supports PDF ingestion, quiz generation, progress tracking, and Retrieval-Augmented Generation (RAG) based intelligent Q&A.

-Students can upload course PDFs (like NCERT Physics books), generate quizzes, attempt them, track performance, and even chat with an AI tutor - all in one modern interface.
+Students/Users can upload course PDFs (like NCERT Physics books), generate quizzes, attempt them, track performance, and even chat with an AI tutor - all in one modern interface.

 ---

 ## Features

-### Must-Have Features

 | Feature               | Description                                                                                                                   | Status |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------- | ------ |